Blotch3D/Blotch3D/README.md

 Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
 Also add a reference to, or the source of, Blotch3D.

-NOTE: In Visual Studio, when one assembly references another lower-level assembly, by default Visual Studio only copies the DLLs of the lower-level project to the output folder of the higher-level project.
-When a lower-level library has other files, like content files, then not only will you need to set each file's 'Copy always' or 'Copy if newer' flag so it gets copied to that assembly's output folder, you will also need to make sure all higher-level libraries or at least the highest level app project references that low-level assembly (even if it doesn't directly use it), and set the 'Copy local' flag of the reference to 'true' or 'yes'.
-This makes sure any extra file (besides the DLLs) in the lower-level project are included in the output folder of that highest-level project.
+NOTE: In Visual Studio, when one assembly references another assembly, by default Visual Studio only copies the DLLs of the referenced project to the output folder of the referring project.
+When a referenced library has other files, like content files, then not only will you need to set each file's 'Copy always' or 'Copy if newer' flag so it gets copied to that assembly's output folder, you will also need to make sure all referring libraries or at least the highest level app project still references it even if it doesn't directly use it, and set the 'Copy local' flag of the reference to 'true' or 'yes'.
+This makes sure any extra file (besides the DLLs) in the referenced project are included in the output folder of that referring project.

 To create a project for another platform besides Microsoft Windows:
 First you will need to install any Visual Studio add-ons, etc. for the